smartdevicelink/sdl_app_library_guides/docs/Frequently Asked Questions/React Native/index.md

 ```
 ### Exposing Methods
 The last step is to wrap the method you wish to expose inside an `RCT_EXPORT_METHOD` for Objective-C and `RCT_EXTERN_METHOD` for Swift.

-Inside the `SDLEventEmitter` make sure to add the following method.
+Inside the `SDLEventEmitter.m` file make sure to add the following method.
 ##### Objective-C
 ```objc
 RCT_EXPORT_METHOD(eventCall:(NSDictionary *)dict) {